 “Urgent investment in the chronically understaffed imaging and diagnostic workforce will enable significant headway in tackling the breast screening backlog and help ensure women with possible symptoms see a specialist quickly so that if they have breast cancer it’s diagnosed as soon as possible – only then will women receive the best care and have the best chances of survival.”

 Inequality of diagnosis amongst socio-economic groups

 The study reports that, because few women with breast cancer delay presentation, the association between deprivation and referral is likely to reflect differences after women have presented to their GP.
 The study references various research papers on this subject and concludes that this disparity occurs because patients with a higher socio-economic status tend to be more effectively able to communicate their symptoms and concerns.
 This, in turn, means that GPs’ communications with them tend to be more patient-centred than their communications with patients from deprived groups.
-Ultimately this may result in the closer alignment in perception of a symptoms’ significance between GPs and more affluent groups, which will influence the GP’s decision to refer.
+Ultimately, this may result in a closer alignment in the perception of a symptom’s significance between GPs and more affluent groups, which will influence the GP’s decision to refer.

 This finding paints an extremely troubling picture for everyone and is especially worrying for those in lower socio-economic groups and for people seeking medical help where English is not their first language.
 This finding also resonates with our previous blog concerning pregnancy outcomes amongst black and ethnic minority communities.

 The delays caused by the pandemic were in many ways unavoidable, however, better adherence to the NICE guidelines as a result of this study will hopefully encourage greater equality in healthcare between socio-economic groups.